 It doesn’t have to be anything huge, either.
 If you’re worried about costs but still want to infuse your event with the finer touches of quality production, you can opt for softer LED walls.
 In 2020, Endless Events worked with FourKites to produce their virtual event.
 And one of the techniques we applied in our approach was an LED wall that featured colorful backgrounds that matched the brand identity of the client.
 The result was more engaging sessions that wowed attendees!

 The technology necessary to elevate virtual and hybrid experiences is already here.
 And if you pay enough attention, you’ll realize that some of the most exciting tools have been here for a while.
-It’s all about using creativity and working with the best production people out there that can challenge you to smash the box rather than think outside of it.
+It’s all about using creativity and working with the best event management people out there that can challenge you to smash the box rather than think outside of it.
 The expectations from attendees are at an all-time high.
 So it’s up to event profs everywhere to correspond!